Cat Hairball “Hacks”: What Causes Them and What You Can Do

 Fiber: Your cat may need a little extra fiber to get things moving in the right direction—fiber helps encourage hairballs to pass through the cat’s digestive system.
 There are cat foods that offer more fiber than others, so you may have to supplement it into your cat’s diet.

-Hairball Products/Laxatives: Most local pet store carry a variety of hairball products.
+Hairball Products/Laxatives: Most local pet stores carry a variety of hairball products.
 You’ll find that the bulk of them are mild laxatives that help hairballs pass through the digestive tract easily.

 Excessive Grooming: Some cats can over-groom, which leads to more hairballs.
 If you notice your cat is an excessive groomer, you’ll need to train her to switch to another habit.
 When you catch your cat grooming, distract her with a fun toy to play with or give her a tickle behind the ears.